QuentinRa/blog.quentinra.dev/programming/utils/markdown/index.md

 #### Paragraphs

-A paragraph is a bloc of text.
+A paragraph is a block of text.
 Leave of blank line to close it.

 <div class="row row-cols-md-2"><div>